NAME

 End each line with two spaces to ensure linebreaks are rendered on output for non-conforming Markdown renderers.
 Moreover, beginning a document with a regular sentence containing a colon might invoke metadata.
 To escape this, add one blank line to the beginning of the document.

 Metadata keys must consist of alphanumeric ASCII characters, the hyphen ("-"), or the underscore ("_").
-They must have at least one character and are stripped of white-space and converted to lower case.
+They must have at least one character and are stripped of white-space, have non-conforming characters replaced with underscores, and converted to lower case.

 Metadata values are opaque text: Markdown statements (e.g., italics, entities, etc.) are copied as-is.
 The values will have leading white-space stripped, i.e., space following the colon.